sci-42ver/SICP_SDF/SDF_notes.md

   same as one-sided `match:list`.
 - > the unification matcher is organized around lists of terms to allow later extension to segment variables. i.e. allowing `grab` one arbitrary subsequence in the *rest*.
+- > The unifier is the most general *common* substitution instance of the two patterns: any other common substitution instance of the two patterns is a *substitution instance* of the unifier.
+  Here "common" means shared.
+See Exercise 4.19 and 4.20.
 ### 4.4.2
 - > it is a procedure that takes one numerical input and produces a numerical output.
   > takes two numerical arguments and produces a numerical result.